rfnaufal/data-engineering/02-workflow-orchestration/guide/02_kestra-flow.md

 In Kestra, everything is built around the idea of **flows**.

+Flows are defined using simple YAML syntax.
+At a minimum, each flow needs an `id`, a `namespace`, and a list of `tasks`.
+Once a flow is created, its `namespace` and `id` cannot be changed.

+However, task IDs can be updated if needed.

+Other fields like triggers, labels, inputs, and outputs are optional, depending on how advanced your workflow needs to be.

 <img src="ss/02/flows.png" width="75%">

 A flow represents an end-to-end workflow composed of:

-- tasks — what gets executed
+- **tasks** — what gets executed
-- triggers — when it runs
+- **triggers** — when it runs
-- dependencies — execution order and conditions
+- **dependencies** — execution order and conditions
-- inputs — parameters passed into the flow
+- **inputs** — parameters passed into the flow
-- outputs — data produced and shared between tasks
+- **outputs** — data produced and shared between tasks

-Once you understand flows, creating orchestration becomes much easier.
+Once you understand flows, building orchestration becomes much easier.

 ---